 The on-going conflict has killed millions, obliterated most of the country's infrastructure and placed Afghanistan at the bottom of nearly every measure in the Human Development index, including infant mortality, maternal mortality and literacy rates.
 It has also created the world's largest refugee population.
 A humanitarian crisis of incredible proportions has grown even more complex due to the current intensified conflict, drought and Covid 19.
-As operation for 2 decades in Afghanistan its important for BRD to contribute in responding toward measure humanitarian crises and emergencies base on its capacity and expertise and long term relationship built through continues engagement with local communities.
+As BRD is operating for two decades in Afghanistan, it's important to contribute to responding and measures toward humanitarian crises and emergencies, based on its capacity and expertise and long-term relationships built through continues engagement with local communities.